Last reviewed 9 December 2021

 the industry within which they operate, eg an employee who cares for vulnerable adults could be placed under an instruction to have the vaccine because of the high-risk nature of the work.

-Notwithstanding the above, employers would have to balance any requirement against the reality that social distancing and other health and safety measures including the wearing of a face covering currently in place are likely to remain in place for some time; having the vaccine will not remove the need to continue to follow Covid-secure measures in the workplace.
-There is also no evidence yet to demonstrate that the vaccine prevents transmission of the virus, so medical professionals expect it to reduce the risk.
+Notwithstanding the above, employers would have to balance any requirement against other options such as continuing social distancing and other health and safety measures including the wearing of a face covering; having the vaccine will not remove the need to continue to follow Covid-secure measures in the workplace.
 Employers who have successfully identified alternative ways to reduce the risk of exposure, for example, by implementing homeworking, may not be in a strong position to require employees to have the vaccine.

 Employers should consider whether there are any other reasonable steps that can be taken to mitigate the risk of exposure to coronavirus before requiring employees to have the vaccine.
 Some employees will have valid reasons for refusing to have the vaccine and will receive legal protection against action taken against them for this reason.
 Employers will, therefore, need to consider how to accommodate these individuals.
 Other employees who do not wish to have the vaccine may then question why that accommodation cannot be extended to them.